 The Duke of Wellington

 Another contender for Melbourne’s oldest pub, The Duke boasts an eye-popping panorama of Fed Square and the Forum from the rooftop.
 Up here, you’d never know this joint goes back to 1853, courtesy of the bar’s sleek modern fit-out.
 Especially when you slide into one of the undercover leather booths, which are bookable.
 Settle in with a glass of wine or a cocktail.
-Then ponder The Duke Of Wellington’s menu, from pub grub to ploughmans boards.
+Then ponder The Duke Of Wellington’s menu, from pub grub to cheese boards.

 More old-school Melbourne venues